-You are letting us know your story about why you are going from a manufacturing plant to a co-manufacturing plant.
+Elysabeth: You are letting us know your story about why you are going from a manufacturing plant to a co-manufacturing plant.
 Why are you making this move and how have you survived through Covid to come to this decision?

-Mike Woliansky: You know it’s been quite a journey for No Evil Foods.
+Mike Woliansky: You know, it’s been quite a journey for No Evil Foods.
 You know we are a company that started in our home kitchen.
 Sadrah developed these recipes there.
 We had made our own products from that moment on.
-We were in a shared used kitchen space, we grew in that space and we eventually had our own manufacturing space but I think that is challenging in itself to have your own manufacturing plant and to also grow a brand in an increasingly competitive category and almost be operating two businesses.
-You’re operating a brand with a sales and marketing organization and you’re operating a manufacturing plant with all sorts of moving pieces from people to equipment.
+We were in a shared used kitchen space, we grew in that space and we eventually had our own manufacturing space, but I think that is challenging in itself to have your own manufacturing plant and to also grow a brand in an increasingly competitive category and almost be operating two businesses.
+You’re operating a brand with a sales and marketing and you’re operating a manufacturing plant with all sorts of moving pieces from people to equipment.
 Add Covid on top of that and increasing expenses and increasing complications from internal to external supply chain logistics, costs, all of those things, and it created a challenging environment for a small brand trying to compete in this space with a very bootstrapped kind of capital structure.

-Elysabeth: What was the thing that made you say “this has to be the decision we make for the health of the company”?
+Elysabeth: What was the thing that made you say, “This has to be the decision we make for the health of the company”?

-Sadrah Schadel: Well I mean I think the final straw was definitely the drop in financing.
+Sadrah Schadel: Well, I mean, I think the final straw was definitely the drop in financing.
 We were already having a very shortened financial runway and as we were continuing through this fundraising round and we had anticipated these funds coming in, that runway got shorter and shorter.
 And so when it dropped out we literally had barely enough money in the bank to cover the next payroll to be totally transparent, and we had no other option on the table.
 If we didn’t decide to do it right then, as Mike had mentioned, there wouldn’t be No Evil Foods in existence.
 And I think something you just said, Elysabeth, is what carried us through which is the vision.
 If a company and if our company didn’t have or doesn’t have the vision that we have we would not have survived this.
-We would have given up and closed our doors and just said “you know what we tried and that’s it.”
-But because we had this vision, because we have this passion, because we have a belief that we are really creating something that’s valuable, something that’s needed, and something that’s necessary we continued to push and we continued to strive and we learned.
+We would have given up and closed our doors and just said, “You know what?
+We tried and that’s it.”
+But because we had this vision, because we have this passion, because we have a belief that we are really creating something that’s valuable, something that’s needed, and something that’s necessary, we continued to push and we continued to strive and we learned.

 I really think that all of these challenges that we’ve encountered since 2020 and since Covid hit are our biggest opportunities for learning.
 We only talk about the wins right?
 We don’t want to go on LinkedIn and talk about when we lose an account.
 We don’t want to go on LinkedIn and talk about when financing falls through.
 That’s not fun for anybody.
 We want everyone to celebrate.
-We’re always chasing the high as entrepreneurs but there’s a lot of lows and they’re very high and very low and there’s times when you’ve got to just dig yourself out of the gutter and that’s just the truth and that’s just the short of it and we’re in that time.
+We’re always chasing the high as entrepreneurs, but there’s a lot of lows and they’re very high and very low and there’s times when you’ve got to just dig yourself out of the gutter and that’s just the truth.
+That’s just the short of it and we’re in that time.
 We’re in the gutter and we’re climbing out of it and with partners like Tom and Abby at the table we have the opportunity to do that.

 We’ve got jerky coming.
 We’ve been refining it and it’s the best it’s ever been.
 We’re utilizing upcycled ingredients, we’re utilizing fermentation to really impact the texture as well prolonged shelf life without the additional preservatives needed in a lot of products.
 So jerky is really exciting.
-It’s plant-based certified but it’s also going to be the first certified plastic negative jerky on the market not just in plant-based but everywhere.
+It’s plant-based certified but it’s also going to be the first certified plastic negative jerky on the market, not just in plant-based but everywhere.
 We also have some new refrigerated and frozen products coming out.
 Beef strips is one of the things we’re super excited about.
 It’s called Best Life Beef.
 You’re hearing about it here first Elysabeth Alfano, you’re breaking news left and right, and we’re super stoked about the beef because I think there’s a lot of room to diversify the format that consumers are looking for in plant-based foods.
 We have enough meatballs, we have enough burgers, we have enough crumbles.
 What else does the beef category need?
 So these beef strips really fill a lot of white space in the beef category.

 New episodes are out every week.
 Never miss the Plantbased Business Hour or Minute.
 Subscribe on iTunes and Youtube, and sign up for the newsletter.
 Follow Elysabeth on Linkedin.
 For information on Plant Powered Consulting, click here.